ashuksmile/thumbnaily/CONTRIBUTING.md

  * You’ll receive feedback, even if the PR isn’t merged immediately.
 * ⌛ Reviews may take **24–72 hours** depending on activity.
 Thanks for your patience!

- > For Any Query, Send a DM on LinkedIn [Anurag Maurya](https://www.linkedin.com/in/realanuragmaurya/).

 ![Line](https://user-images.githubusercontent.com/85225156/171937799-8fc9e255-9889-4642-9c92-6df85fb86e82.gif)

 ## How To Contribute

 - Drop a Star ⭐ in this repo
-- Take a look at the existing [Issues](https://github.com/justanuragmaurya/thumbnaily-ai/issues).
+- Take a look at the existing [Issues](https://github.com/ashuksmile/thumbnaily-ai/issues).
 - Fork the Repo & create a branch for any issue that you are working on and commit your work.
 - At first raise an issue in which you want to work
 - Then after assigning only then work on that issue & make a PR
-- Create a [**Pull Request**](https://github.com/justanuragmaurya/thumbnaily-ai/pulls), which will be promptly reviewed and given suggestions for improvements by the community.
+- Create a [**Pull Request**](https://github.com/ashuksmile/thumbnaily-ai/pulls), which will be promptly reviewed and given suggestions for improvements by the community.
 - **REMINDER: Don't raise more than 2 `Issue` at a time**
 - **IMPORTANT: Don't make any type of `Pull Request` until & unless you get assigned to an `Issue`**
 - Add screenshots or screen captures to your `Pull Request` to help us understand the effects of the changes that are included in your commits.